exact-payments/merchant-demo-exactjs-spring-boot/README.md

 ## Support

-For questions regarding ExactPay integration, please contact [developer@exactpay.com](mailto:developer@exactpay.com).
+For questions regarding CSIPay integration, please contact [developer@csipay.com](mailto:developer@csipay.com).

 For issues with this demo application, please open an issue on GitHub.